 - frequent thoughts about death or suicide

-- lost interest in or drastically changed his or her appearance
+- loses interest in or drastically changes his or her appearance

-- lost interest in hobbies, sports, or other favorite activities
+- loses interest in hobbies, sports, or other favorite activities

 When You're Not Around